JMSLab/eventstudyr/issue19_smpath_compare/compare.md

 In this case there is a numerical optimization involved to find the optimal path.

 - In `R` the solver seems to converge without throwing any errors.
-- In `STATA` the function returns is programmed to return a warning.
+- In `STATA` the function is programmed to return a warning: "Smoothest path optimization found a flat region."
   - The full output of the solver is [here](sm_path.log#L216-L351).
   - The error in the last lines reads `could not calculate numerical derivatives -- discontinuous region with missing values encountered`.